skyrocket-qy/distributed-system-knowledge/concepts/foundations/distributed-consensus/README.md

 -   **State Machine Replication:** Systems that replicate a state machine across multiple nodes use consensus to ensure that all nodes process the same sequence of commands in the same order, maintaining a consistent state.

-## Related Concepts

--   **Strong Consistency:** Distributed consensus algorithms are fundamental for achieving strong consistency in distributed systems, ensuring that all replicas agree on the order of operations and the state of the data.
-[Learn more about Strong Consistency](../consistency-models/strong-consistency/README.md).

--   **Fault Tolerance:** Consensus protocols are inherently designed to tolerate failures (e.g., node crashes, network partitions) and ensure the system can continue to operate and make progress even in the presence of faults.
-[Understand Fault Tolerance](../fault-tolerance/README.md).

--   **Distributed Transactions:** While challenging, some distributed transaction protocols, such as Two-Phase Commit, utilize consensus-like mechanisms to ensure atomicity across multiple participating nodes.
-[Explore Distributed Transactions](../distributed-transactions/README.md).

--   **Coordination:** Consensus is a core mechanism for coordination in distributed systems, enabling nodes to agree on shared states, elect leaders, and manage distributed locks.
-[Discover Coordination Concepts](../coordination/README.md).

--   **Paxos:** A foundational, albeit complex, algorithm for achieving distributed consensus, known for its strong theoretical guarantees.
-[Understand Paxos ./paxos/README.md].

--   **Raft:** A consensus algorithm designed for understandability, often preferred over Paxos for its clarity and ease of implementation in practical systems.
-[Understand Raft ./raft/README.md].